Data-Integrity-Group/Wip/README.md

 <hr>

 * leading spaces may be compromized
   * do the leading spaces trigger this COPY effect?
-Is the <hr> needed to?
+Is the 'hr' needed too?
     * its beginning to look very likely
       * assume this is so - at least for now
     * AI/Indigenoius may be a COPY section